eliasfaris/Snake-Game/README.md

 Doc files can be found in the docs folder, under _build then _html then open index.html.
 It can only be opened after cloning the repo.

+The tests are in the tests folder and can be run using the command python -m pytest

 The 12 features include:

 Feature 1: Allowing users to register with a unique username